chiminey/chiminey/docs/installation.rst

 7. Verify Chiminey was deployed successfully.

-  - Retrieve IP address of your machine
+  - Retrieve the IP address of your machine

       + For Mac and Windows users, type ``env | grep DOCKER_HOST``.
 The expected output has a format ``DOCKER_HOST=tcp://IP:port``, for example. ``DOCKER_HOST=tcp://192.168.99.100:2376``.
 Thus, your IP address is 192.168.99.100.